 Next: Blue-collar jobs aren’t the only ones going overseas.

 Factory jobs aren’t the only ones that companies are sending abroad.
 White-collar workers are at risk, too.
 In 2016, Morgan Stanley said it planned to save as much as $1 billion through a combination of technology and offshoring jobs to lower-cost cities, such as Mumbai and Budapest, Reuters reported.
 They’re not the only bank looking to move work abroad.
 UBS and Goldman Sachs were plotting similar moves.

 IBM is talking out both sides of its mouth, at least according to critics.
 In late 2016, the company promised to hire roughly 25,000 more workers in the U.S. But at the same time, it was also laying people off and shipping their jobs overseas, Bloomberg reported.
 Over the past few years, hundreds of IBM employees have been laid off because their jobs shifted to countries, including Costa Rica, Egypt, Argentina, and Brazil, according to Public Citizen’s Trade Adjustment Assistance database.

 Next: Offshoring home improvement

 People who work in IT are particularly vulnerable to offshoring, as hundreds of employees at home improvement chain Lowe’s discovered.
 The company, which is headquartered in Mooresville, North Carolina, laid off approximately 125 tech workers in June 2017, the Charlotte Observer reported.
 Most of those jobs would instead be done by workers in Bangalore.
-It was just the latest in a round of layoffs for the company, which had already let go hundreds of people in its corporate office earlier in 2017.
+It was just the latest in a round of layoffs for the company, which had already recently let go hundreds of people in its corporate office.